 Most of the things to do in Varanasi can be explored independently.
 But it truly is a city with such depth of culture, religion and history that it just makes more sense with a guide.

-- Ravi Gaur
+Our Recommendation: Ravi Gaur

-There is a lot to take in visiting this historic city, but here are 10 things to do in Varanasi that should absolutely be on your Varanasi itinerary.
+There is a lot to take in visiting this historic city, but here are 10 Things To Do in Varanasi that should absolutely be on your Varanasi itinerary.

 1. River Ganges

-The Ganges River is one of the world’s most sacred waterways and Varanasi is the most popular place to see it.
 The city is situated on the banks of the River Ganges, making it the ultimate destination for all Hindu pilgrims, and for visitors, seeing the Ganges is the most important of things to do in Varanasi.

 Wherever you are staying in Varanasi you won’t be far from the river.

-2. The Ghats – Things to do in Varanasi
+2. The Ghats – Things To Do in Varanasi

 Ghats are the points along a water source where there are a set of stairs.
-In Varanasi, there are more than 80 Ghats along the River Ganges.

 - Assi Ghat: This is the furthest south of the main Ghats and is particularly important as the River Assi meets the Ganges near here.
 There is a morning and evening Ganga Aarti ceremony performed daily at Assi Ghat.